bavc/bavc-resources/docs/Technical Documentation/azimuth.md

 For all our Tascam decks we replace the typical philips azimuth screw with a torx style screw.
 These types of screws are less likely to strip and easier to use.
 We purchase the screws from Fasterner-Express.
 This is the part number: M2 x .4 x 8mm Pan Head Star (Torx Style) Socket Screws A2 Stainless MPTS208-9N4.

 The screw is only accessible when the deck is in play mode.
 The azimuth screw is the bottom screw on the right side of the playhead.

+A word of warning: Make sure to remove the screw driver beforing pressing Stop.
+The 122 will retract the head stack when you hit stop, and if the screwdriver is in there it could potential damage te deck.

 ## Otari MX-55 Adjustments